-Presented by Patañjali Chary, VP of UX at Ellie Mae
+Presented by Patañjali Chary, Head of Product & Service Design at TriNet

 How do you pitch the business value of design not only to your CEO but also to your clients?
 How can you successfully describe to them the value that great design can bring not only to their current projects, but also to their overall business?
 In this session you will learn how to quantify and pitch the value of design in improving overall business value.

 - How to quantify the business value of design beyond typical ROI measures